 AK-47: when he's got one of these weapons in hand, Wade may discharge a single round with it to inflict Typical (6) Shooting damage, a short burst of fire to inflict Good (10) Shooting damage, or fire it continuously to inflict Excellent (20) Shooting damage.

 Bayonette: used by itself or attached to his AK, Wade may wield this implement to inflict Edged Attack damage in melee.
 Made from Remarkable (30) m.s. materials, it may also be utilized to cut through items of up to like m.s., given enough time.

-Semi-automatic Pistol: because he never knows when Cobra is going to rear its ugly head, Wade is always armed.
-He may discharge this weapon to inflict Typical (6) Shooting damage in a single shot, or Good (10) Shooting damage when engaging in semi-automatic fire.
+Sidearm: because he never knows when Cobra is going to rear its ugly head, Wade is always armed.
+He may discharge this weapon to discharge one round, inflicting Typical (6) Shooting damage, or Good (10) Shooting damage when engaging in semi-automatic fire.

 Enemy 2: few people leave Cobra and live, and even fewer survive actively betraying that organization.
 Despite going underground with his new family, Wade has distressingly frequent run-ins with his former allies, and can readily consider them a level 2 enemy.

 Additional Skill: on top of their intense physical conditioning and their numerous skills in devious arts, each member of the Crimson Guard must have at least a four year degree, the better to infiltrate the highest echelons in the society that Cobra has currently targeted.